DockYard-Academy/curriculum/README.md

 * Mix Projects & Processes
 * Concurrency With Tasks
 * State Management With Agents and ETS
-* Registry
+* Persistence Using the File System
-* Files and Data Validation
+* Data Validation
 ## Web Servers and Phoenix
 * HTML and CSS
 * APIs & Parsing JSON